 A Federal Land Pass is required as it is in a National Park.
 Individual passes are $5 each and are good for seven days, though many people take advantage of the $10 per vehicle rate.

 Guided tours of the bridges, including the Delicate Arch, are also available.
 For an extended stay in the area, take advantage of the $25 “Local Passport,” which gives you entry to Moab’s four incredible parks.
+Like what you are hearing?
+Check out these best things to do in Moab, Utah, to make the most of your visit.

 5. Arco Naturale, Capri, Italy